In the market for a new bike? When selecting bikes for kids, here are some things to consider.

 Caution: The trailer is wider than the adult bike, so one of the trailer's wheels could slip off the road's edge if you're not careful.
-Also, the trailer could overturn after hitting a bump, if one wheel rides a curb, or if your bicycle turns sharply.
+Also, the trailer could overturn if you hit a bump, one wheel rides a curb, or your bicycle turns sharply.

 A child seat fastens above the rear wheel of the adult bike.
 While the AAP considers trailers to be the safest, if a parent uses a child safety seat, these precautions can help reduce the risks of injury: